tearust/tapp-tutor/party-fe.md

 export default F;
 ```

-This is a big function, let's dig into the few steps.
+This is a big function, so let's dig into it step by step.

 # uuid
-Before the first step, we generate an UUID.
-This is used for future result query.
-Because all txnis asyn call.
-You are not supposed to get a response immediately.
-You have to query after a period of time, and then from time to time until you get the reuslt :either successfully or failed.
+Before the first step, we generate a UUID.
+This is used for a future results query (ecause all txns are async calls).
+You're not supposed to get a response immediately.
+You have to query after a period of time, and then from time to time until you get the result: either success or fail.
 UUID is the handle for such queries.

-Once the uuid is confirmed, it use http call to the [[hosting_CML]] like this:
+Once the UUID is confirmed, it uses an http call to the [[hosting_CML]] like this:
 ```
 const step1_rs = await _axios.post('/tapp/'+method, {
         ...param,
         uuid: txn_uuid,
       });
 ```
-The [[hosting_CML]] will handle this txn and run the backend logic accordingly.
+The [[hosting_CML]] will handle this txn and run the back-end logic accordingly.
 If you are interested in that part, go to [[back_end_actor]].

 # txn_hash
-The result from the step1 doesn't mean anything.
+The result from step1 doesn't mean anything.
 It just says "hey I accepted your txn request".
-In order to query the result of such txn, we need to have the hash of that txn.
-We do not know at this moment.
+In order to query the result of such a txn, we need to have the hash of that txn.
+We don't know it at this moment.
 The only thing we know is the UUID.
-So the step2 would be query the txn_hash using UUID.
-See the code below
+So the step2 should query the txn_hash using the UUID.
+You can see the code below:
 ```
 let step_2_rs = null;
     const step_2_loop = async ()=>{